Home Discover Australia Uluru & Kata Tjua – 2 days Itinerary

 The pass to enter the park is valid for 3 days.
 You will therefore have to find accommodation not far from the national park to avoid traveling too much each day and wasting time.

 There is no accommodation in Uluru-Kata Tjuta National Park.
 The accommodations (campsite, hotel, lodge, etc.) are located in the Ayers Rock complex in Yulara.
 In addition to accommodation, you will find shops, restaurants and many places to visit on site.
-Ayers Rock Campground will offer you all the necessary facilities for a comfortable stay ($43 to $52 without/with electricity in a tent or $185 a night for 2 in a cabin).
+Ayers Rock Campground will offer you all the necessary facilities for a comfortable stay (from $45 without electricity in a tent or $190 a night for 2 in a cabin).

 Another option, if you continue to drive on Hwy/State Route 4, less than 1 hour from Yulara, the town of Curtin Springs offers the unique experience of camping on a breeding station in full operation.